 In Therapy Chat, psychotherapist Laura Reagan interviews guests regarding their experiences with trauma.

-Episodes cover topics such as witnessing violence and personal trauma and how to manage in a crisis.
+Episodes cover topics such as witnessing violence, personal trauma, and how to manage in a crisis.

-When it’s time for trauma therapy talks to experienced trauma therapist Dr. Odelya Gertel Kraybill, who has worked with survivors of trauma worldwide.
+When It’s Time for Trauma Therapy + When It Isn’t includes experienced trauma therapist Dr. Odelya Gertel Kraybill, who has worked with survivors of trauma worldwide.

 The Trauma-Sensitive Mindfulness Podcast

 The Trauma-Sensitive Mindfulness Podcast is hosted by the author of Trauma-Sensitive Mindfulness, educator and trauma specialist David Treleaven.

 Episodes feature guests speaking about mindfulness in trauma and guides therapists toward helping clients manage difficult times.